Blog Post

 What to say: Just ask: “If we are able to show you during this evaluation how we can meet your needs, would you like to move forward with [product/service]?”

-What to keep in mind: For this to work, the salesperson needs to have a good read of the situation and an existing relationship with the buyer — much like the assumptive technique we discussed above.
+What to keep in mind: For this to work, the salesperson needs to have a good read of the situation and an existing relationship with the buyer — much like the assumptive sales closing technique we discussed above.

 7. The video close